-Table 2 Coefficients of parameters and estimates of snow leopard abundance from the three study areas, based on most parsimonious and the null models.
+Table 2 Coefficients of parameters and estimates of snow leopard abundance from the three study areas, based on the best site-specific models and the null models.
 Parameters are as shown in Equations (1) to (6), but with subscripts indicating explanatory variables as follows: “stdGC” is a standardised continuous variable quantifying terrain ruggedness; “stdBC” is a standardised binary variable for habitat suitability; “Water is a binary variable indicating whether or not a camera was within 50m of a water source.
 The submodel that the parameter relates to is indicated in brackets in the “Parameter” column.